Looking for knitting machine magazines?

 Looking for similar information charts on Brother Machines, including garter carriages and which machines they fit?
 Then check

 out the great pages at Lora Kinnan's "Daisy Knits" site.
+The Daisy Knits site disappeared but Phillipa found it on the way back

 There was a great Passap site in the U.K., done by Woolleys but it has disappeared and has been taken over by one